parsiya/parsiya.net/content/post/2019-11-04-gui-python-burp-extension-1/index.markdown

 {{< imgcap title="Basic JSplitPane" src="05-splitpane.png" >}}

+**Update 11 Oct 2019:** JSplitPane has a method name `setDividerLocation`.
+This method sets the divider.
+There are two variants of the method.
+One accepts an [int parameter][setdivider-int-doc] which is the size of divider in pixels.
+This can be set before the component is painted.
+The other one accepts a [double parameter][setdivider-double-doc] and sets a percentage.
+This does not work before the component is painted.
+If you set it, it has not effect.

 ## JScrollPane
 We want the left pane to display a list of items.
 This is accomplished by adding a `JScrollPane` to it.